EQPO: Equitable Group Relative Policy Optimization for Clinical Reasoning: The EQPO Method

+\textbf{Convergence Analysis.} We provide a sketch of the method convergence here and give the full derivation in App.~\ref{app:theory}.
+In summary, \textit{we prove that under a bounded KL budget, EQPO converges to a strictly lower cross-group accuracy variance $\sigma_{\text{Acc}}$ than GRPO}.
+Consider two groups $a, b$ with $N_a \ll N_b$ and approximately equal initial rewards $\bar{r}_a \approx \bar{r}_b$.
+Decomposing the EQPO objective by group, the per-group gradient is scaled by $1/T_g$ where $T_g = \sqrt{N_g}\cdot\bar{r}_g$.
+Since the per-token surrogate loss is linear in the advantage, the scaling factors out, and the share of the optimization budget allocated to the minority group rises from $N_a/(N_a+N_b)$ under GRPO to $\sqrt{N_a}/(\sqrt{N_a}+\sqrt{N_b})$ under EQPO.
+Under a 100:1 imbalance, for example, this provides a $\sim 9.2\times$ improvement in the optimization budget for minority groups.

-\textbf{Reward Design.} FairGRPO works with arbitrary reward designs.
-In the experiment of this work, we employ a standard accuracy reward where the model gets a reward of 1 if the final answer is correct, and a reward of 0 if the answer is incorrect.
+\textbf{Reward Design.} EQPO works with arbitrary reward designs.
+In the experiment of this work, we employ a standard accuracy reward where the model gets a reward of 1 if the final answer is correct, and a reward of 0 otherwise.
+Experiments with more complex rewards are included in App. \ref{app:judge_reward}.